Azure/azure-event-hubs-spark/README.md

 [Here](https://github.com/hdinsight/spark-streaming-data-persistence-examples) is an example project that uses EventHubsReceiver to count and persist messages from Azure Eventhubs.

+For latest integration of EventHubs and Spark Streaming, the document can be found [here](docs/direct_stream.md).

 ## Project References

 ### Maven Dependency